-Step 2 - TSR Adjustment to Step 1 Results for Financial Goals Relative TSR TSR Adjustment (applied to Step 1 Financial Units in each Tranche) Equal to or greater than 75th Percentile 150% (fixed) Greater than 50th but less than 75th Percentile % determined by straight line linear interpolation At least 25th but no greater than 50th Percentile 100% (fixed) Less than 25th Percentile 50% (fixed)
+Step 2 - TSR Adjustment to Step 1 Results for Financial Goals TSR Adjustment Relative TSR (applied to Step 1 Financial Units in each Tranche) Equal to or greater than 75th Percentile 150% (fixed) Greater than 50th but less than 75th Percentile % determined by straight line linear interpolation At least 25th but no greater than 50th Percentile 100% (fixed) Less than 25th Percentile 50% (fixed)

 TSR Peer Companies.
 To determine our relative TSR at the end of the applicable period, we calculate the percentage change between the beginning stock price and the ending stock price for our stock and that of each TSR peer company.
-For purposes of this calculation, we use the average closing stock price for fourth fiscal quarter of 2022 as the beginning stock price and the average closing stock price for the fourth fiscal quarter of 2023, 2024 or 2025) as the ending stock price.
+For purposes of this calculation, we use the average closing stock price for fourth fiscal quarter of 2022 as the beginning stock price and the average closing stock price for the fourth fiscal quarter of the last year in the TSR performance period (2023, 2024 or 2025) as the ending stock price.
 Any dividends paid are treated as reinvested and the companies are then ordered by percentage change.
 Unless the HCC Committee determines otherwise, any peer company that is no longer trading on a national securities market on the last day of the performance period will be removed from the list for purposes of the relative TSR calculation for that period.